henrik/icporter/README.markdown

 ## Usage

-If you don't want to reveal your credentials in the command argument, put them in a file.
+If you don't want to reveal your credentials in the command-line arguments, put them in a file.
 The file format is e.g.

     750123-4567